-Located in volcanic red soil amongst the undulating hills of Victoria's Yarra Valley, and surrounded by vineyards, the cool climate is similar to the Perigord region of France from where the Black Winter Truffle (Tuber melanosporum) originates.
+Located one hour from Melbourne, in volcanic red soil amongst the undulating hills of Victoria's Yarra Valley, and surrounded by vineyards, the cool climate is similar to the Perigord region of France from where the Black Winter Truffle (Tuber melanosporum) originates.
 Cold winters, warm summers and high rainfall of the Yarra Valley region are beneficial to both truffle and wine production.
 The truffiére was planted in 2006 and commenced initial production in 2011 at 5 years of age.

-Overall truffle production was close to triple 2015 volume, but this increase was fully negated by the season's weather.
+Overall truffle production was close to triple 2015 volume, but this increase was fully negated by the season's abnormal weather.

-High rainful in Autumn was of no concern and 90% of the crop was intact at start of season (compared with past average of 40% to 60% intact).
+A very dry December/January was followed by high rainful in Autumn.
+Developed management techniques from past seasons dealt with this, and 90% of the crop was intact at start of season (compared with past average of 40% to 60% intact).
 However the warm winter ultimately caused further 75% losses with final ripe harvest only equaling the 2015 volume.

-The number of producing trees increased to 30% of the orchard, with clear signs of further improvement in future.
+The number of producing trees increased to 29% of the orchard, with clear signs of further improvement in future.

 The 2015 truffle season ran throughout July & August, with a few final truffles for Father's Day in September.
 Cold May/June weather had surprisingly little effect on season start, with properly ripe truffles again commencing in early July.
 Weekly production continued to increase through July, and tapered off sharply after a mid-August warm spell.

-Previous Seasons 2011-13
+Previous Seasons 2011-14